-McClelland, a Democrat, was the representative for Michigan's 1st congressional district from 1847 to 1849.
+McClelland was the representative for Michigan’s 1st congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1843 to Mar 1849, McClelland missed 183 of 1,717 roll call votes, which is 10.7%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1844-Mar 1845||170||28||16.5%||40th|

 |Dec 1848-Mar 1849||155||15||9.7%||18th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.